INeedAUniqueUsername/MIDI-Frame/README.md

 This is a very basic MIDI visualizer that reads in a MIDI file and generates video frames by modifying a template image based on which keys are pressed on each moment.

 # Demo
 Here is the first and only video I've ever made with this program.
-Producing the visual took WAY too much time as I had to get it to sync up with the video and running the program + rendering the images into video went extremely slowly each time.
+Producing the visual took WAY too much time as I had to get it to sync up with the video and writing/running/testing/fixing the program + rendering the frames into video went extremely slowly per every iteration.

 [![Pikmin - Ai no Uta](https://img.youtube.com/vi/kUQmKuUvVWQ/0.jpg)](https://youtu.be/kUQmKuUvVWQ "Pikmin - Ai no Uta")